manofgod747/Philosophy/README.md

 ## Physicalism

-Some believe that mind is caused by the brain
+Some believe that mind is an effect of the brain

 The brain is a machine

-It cannot be said, experience is in a machine
+It cannot be said, experience is the effect of a machine

 Therefore, mind is not a machine